 How to remove a misspelled word from spell check

 All programs that have a spell check feature can add words into a custom dictionary.
 This feature allows the program to recognize new words as correctly spelled words.
 Unfortunately, words that are spelled improperly can also be added, which causes them to no longer be recognized as incorrect.
-To edit any words that have been added to your word processor's dictionary, find you program below and follow the steps for the application you're using.
+To edit any words that have been added to your word processor's dictionary, follow the steps for the application you're using.

 Microsoft Word, OneNote, Access, Excel, and PowerPoint